 Young Organists Scholarship Program

-The Young Organist Scholarship Program is open exclusively to amateur, young organists between the ages of 13 and 22 as of July 1 in any given year.
-For the purposes of the Scholarship Program, an applicant will be considered an amateur/student unless he/she has done any of the following:
+The Young Organist Scholarship Program is open exclusively to amateur, young organists between the ages of 13 and 22.
+For the purposes of the Scholarship Program, an applicant will be considered an amateur/student unless they have done any of the following:

-a.
-Appeared as a featured organist at any ATOS convention other than in connection with a competition or contest sponsored by ATOS;
+- Appeared as a featured organist at any ATOS convention other than in connection with a competition or contest sponsored by ATOS

-b.
-Received compensation in the aggregate for any organ performance(s) in a total amount greater than one thousand dollars ($1,000) during any one calendar year, excluding any prize money received from organ competitions and/or scholarships.
-Playing the organ for services in a liturgical setting does not constitute an “ organ performance” under these rules;
+- Received compensation in the aggregate for any organ performance(s) in a total amount greater than one thousand dollars ($1,000) during any one calendar year, excluding any prize money received from organ competitions and/or scholarships.
+Playing the organ for services in a liturgical setting does not constitute an “ organ performance” under these rules

-c.
-Sold or offered for sale to the general public organ recordings of his or her playing for the organist’s financial benefit; [9/4/2011]
+- Sold or offered for sale to the general public organ recordings of his or her playing for the organist’s financial benefit

-Are based on the number of applications received, frequency of lessons at the teachers rate and the funds available to the scholarship committee in a given year with a maximum available award limit of $1500.00 per student.
+- Awards are based on the number of applications received, frequency of lessons, and the funds budgeted in a given year.

 Monies awarded may also be applied toward an approved theatre organ workshop.